maysam-tayyeb/toy-robot/README.md

 ### Testing Instructions

-[jasmine-npm](https://github.com/jasmine/jasmine-npm) is used for testing.
 All application components have specs and are tested.
 You can see their specs here https://github.com/maysam-tayyeb/toy-robot/tree/master/spec

-Run `npm test` to run all the tests.
+Run `npm test` or `yarn test` to run all the tests.
 Or specify the name of the spec against which to run tests:

 ```
 $ npm test // test all components. runs all possible specs